greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/case-studies_1_1.md

 ---

-title: "Customer case studies"
+title: Customer case studies
-description: "The goal of the customer case studies program is to share and market the success of our customers."
+description: The goal of the customer case studies program is to share and market the success of our customers.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/case-studies_1_1/
+linkTitle: Customer case studies
+type: docs
 ---

 ## Customer case studies program